 Social Impact Measures

-The following three paragraphs are lecture-like.
+The following three paragraphs are speech lecture-like.
 Nevertheless, they represent the standard by which I believe our glass breaking, culture changing, the newest members of Congress should be evaluated.
-I’m open to other ways, but I will fight for the following as I share in the spirit by which you now hold office.
+I’m open to other ways, but I will fight for the following in the spirit of the office.

 The number of people and dollars involved in business and government require confidence to take action.
 There are consequences at every step.
 Seeking to alter negatives in society or to improve positive elements requires careful thought and experimentation.
 In this setting, dialogue gets to the capacity of individuals in business or government to collect reliable information, review methods of data acquisition, analyze and predict results.
 Confirmation of concrete benefits from people with these skill sets leads to investment decisions as mere possibilities.
 At this point, choice and timeliness come into play involving the number of options made available.